 Step 1: First, line your tin with baking paper.
 Set it aside for now.

-Step 2: Next, break up 450g of white chocolate into pieces and place it into a heatproof bowl along with 1 tin of condensed milk (397g).
+Step 2: Next, break up 450g of white chocolate into pieces and place it into a saucepan along with 1 tin of condensed milk (397g).

-Step 4: Spoon half of the fudge mixture into a bowl and add 1 tablespoon of freeze-dried strawberry powder to it.
-You can also stir in some pink or red food colouring for a more vibrant colour.
+Step 4: Spoon half of the fudge mixture into a bowl then add 1 tablespoon of freeze-dried strawberry powder to it.
+You can also stir in a few drops of pink or red gel food colouring for a more vibrant colour.

-Step 6: Transfer the white chocolate fudge into the tin and press it into place.
-Then spoon the pink fudge mixture on top.
+Step 6: Transfer the white fudge into the tin and press it into place.
+Then spoon dollops of the pink fudge mixture on top.

 Step 7: Use a toothpick or butter knife to swirl the two colours of fudge together then sprinkle some freeze-dried strawberry pieces on top.
-Make sure to gently press them in with your fingers so they stick properly.
+Make sure to gently press them into place so they stick properly.

-- Use freeze-dried strawberry powder, not pieces, in the fudge for a strong strawberry flavour and colour.
+- Use freeze-dried strawberry powder, not pieces, in the fudge, to ensure a strong strawberry flavour and deep colour.

 - To create a swirly pattern, use a toothpick or butter knife to drag the pink fudge across the white fudge.
-This isn't essential, you can have a simple double-layered fudge, but I think the swirl makes it it look a bit more interesting.
+If you prefer, you can have a simple double-layered fudge, but I think the swirl makes it look a bit more fun.

-- If using food colouring, mix it with equal amounts of oil before adding it to the fudge to prevent seizing.
+- If you're using a lot of food colouring, mix it with equal amounts of oil before adding it to the fudge.

-This fudge should last for 1 week in an airtight container in the fridge.
+This will last for at least 1 week in an airtight container in the fridge.

-Yes, white chocolate and strawberry swirl fudge is great for freezing.
-Just pop your fudge pieces into an airtight container and freeze for up to 1 month.
+Yes, this is perfect for freezing.
+Just pop your pieces into an airtight container or freezer bag and freeze for up to 1 month.
 Once defrosted, do not refreeze.

-That's all for this white chocolate strawberry fudge recipe.
-If you enjoy making this, please leave a comment below to let us know!
+I hope you like my white chocolate strawberry fudge recipe.
+If you make it at home, please leave a rating and comment below to let me know what you think.
+Enjoy!

 Ingredients